06 May

 And God granted his request.
 (1 Chronicles 4:10)

-Jabez's prayer was simple, yet it contained all the elements needed for success, which is wholly dependent on God's blessing, presence and protection, as a result of which, we can grow in influence.
+Jabez's prayer was simple, yet it contained all the elements needed for success, which is wholly dependent on God's blessing, Presence and protection, as a result of which, we can grow in influence.

 The prayer of Jabez teaches us the interdependency between man and His Maker, without whom we can do nothing, and with whom, everything is possible.